department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/conversation-guide.md

 - Things to watch for while observing staff:
   - Did they still engage and talk to Veterans who completed check-in on VA.gov?
     - Why?
-  - What does the handoff from MSA to provider look like?
+  - What does the handoff from MSA to the provider look like?

 ### Pre-check-in
 - How has pre-check-in impacted checking in on the day the appointment? _Explain what pre-check-in is if need be._